10 New Plumbing Industry Trends to Watch in 2020

-As a home service business owner, it’s important to stay on top of the latest industry trends and technology so you can provide the best available solutions to your customers.
+As a home service business owner, it’s important to stay on top of the latest industry trends and plumbing software so you can provide the best available solutions to your customers.

 Here are some of the emerging trends and predictions that will shape the plumbing industry in 2020.

 Think about it – when a customer is looking for a local business, they’re searching online.
 That means your online presence will directly affect whether someone chooses to hire your or not – or if they’ll even see your business in the list of results.

 So, aside from optimizing your website SEO and claiming your Google My Business listing, you should put some effort into your social media presence.
 Standing out on social platforms is one of the most cost-effective ways to connect with potential customers with your plumbing business.

 Even if you don’t want to invest money in paid ads, you can join and participate in Facebook groups related to the plumbing industry, or home renovations, or even water preservation.
 Be helpful by responding to consumer questions and share informative articles that would interest your target audience.

 This not only sets you up as an expert in your field, but also creates a convenient opportunity to plug your business or link to your business page (as long as the group rules allow it).